JulianKnodt/gfx-final-project/writeup.md

 Okami was a commercial game which utilized ink-style rendering.
 It's unclear how they performed rendering as there is little to no reference on how Okami performs rasterization.

-In addition, all works referenced above say they provide implementations, but no idea where those are.
+In addition, all works referenced above say they provide implementations, but they are not attached to their respective papers.
+We were also unable to find them via online search, so we could not access them.

 #### When do previous approaches fail/succeed?